Monday, February 22, 2010

 B: “Todos los hombres son tan especiales / Que han conseguido ser todos iguales”!
 You tell it, sister!

 A: Fabulous, obviously.
 Given the chance, it would have gotten every spurned woman’s and gay man’s televote.
-Sounds dated of course but must have seemed frighteningly modern for middle-aged Eurovision.
+However dated it sounds now, it must have seemed frighteningly modern for middle-aged Eurovision.
 But what does it sound like?

 27 Cyprus